lpww/govs/README.md

 ## Installation

-1. Download one of the [latest binary releases](https://github.com/lpww/govs/releases)
-2. Add `$GOPATH/bin` to your path
+0. Add `$GOPATH/bin` to your path
+1. Install with `go install github.com/lpww/govs@latest`

+Alternatively, download one of the [latest binary releases](https://github.com/lpww/govs/releases).

 If you already have multiple go versions installed using the recommended approach, they will be automatically detected by govs.